 The ARIEL Data Challenge series was announced in April at the UK Exoplanet Community Meeting (EXOM) 2019 in London.
 A second ARIEL Data Challenge that focuses on the retrieval of spectra from simulations of cloudy and cloud-free super-Earth and hot-Jupiter data was also launched in April.
-A further data analysis challenge to create pipelines for faster, more effective processing of the raw data gathered by the mission will be launched in June at the EWASS conference in Lyon.
+A further data analysis challenge to create pipelines for faster, more effective processing of the raw data gathered by the mission has been launched in June at the EWASS conference in Lyon.

 Outcomes from all three ARIEL Data Challenges have been discussed at the ECMLPKDD in Würzburg 16-20 September 2019 and at the EPSC-DPS Joint Meeting 2019, which took place in Geneva during the same week.